tony-zhelonkin/Hobotnica_baySeq_ed/README.md

 What does this version break?
 -------------------
-- The original Hobotnica draws a Vienn diagramm of intersections between the 5 implemented DE tools
+- The original Hobotnica draws a Venn diagramm of intersections between the 5 implemented DE tools
 - This version breakes the Venn diagramm.
 For the purpose of smooth run the code for Venn diagram was silenced